Skip to content

 Moonlit Night Gold Shigaraki Ware Flower Vase

-Seeing Yoshiko-san having a tough time setting the willow branch with its long curvy twigs, Matsuki sensei showed us another method to secure thick branches in a vase.
+Noticing Yoshiko-san struggling to set the willow branch with its long, curvy twigs, Matsuki sensei showed us another way to secure thick branches in a vase.

 2. Split the end of the branch you plan to set in the vase in two by cutting the end slightly.